Deep Dive of OpenShift 4 Routers in On-Premise deployments

 worker-0.sharedocp4upi45.lab.upshift.rdu2.redhat.com worker-0.sharedocp4upi45.lab.upshift.rdu2.redhat.com 10.0.92.117 10.128.2.0/23

-Let’s inspect in detail one of the instances of the OpenShift routers:
+Let’s inspect one of the instances of the OpenShift routers in detail:

 $ oc get pod router-default-754bf5f974-62ntm -n openshift-ingress -o json | jq -r '.spec.hostNetwork'